facebookarchive/atom-quick-file-browser/README.md

 * `Esc` - Cancel.

 ## License
-atom-quick-file-browser is BSD3 licensed, as found in the LICENSE file.
+atom-quick-file-browser is Nuclide licensed, as found in the LICENSE file.